ashdigitalproducts/serverless-gcp-batch-data-mlops-platform/03_Outline_of_Code_Files.md

 * **Logic:**
     * Generates a random batch of records.
     * Creates a rich record with derived fields and applies hashing to PII fields.
-    * Saves timestamps as **ISO-formatted strings** for consistent parsing.
-    * Uses the Firestore client library to write records to the target sales collection.
-    * Runs using a dedicated, least-privilege service account for writing to Firestore.

 ### <br> 1.2.
 The Clickstream Data Generator
 * **Purpose:** Generates data and writes it directly to the **GCS Bronze Layer**.
 * **Logic:**
     * Generates a batch of JSONL records.
-    * Enriches the data with new fields.
-    * Uploads the final file to the folder in GCS.
-    * Runs using a dedicated, least-privilege service account for writing to GCS.

 ### <br> 1.3.
 The Startup Data Generator
 * **Purpose:** Generates data and writes it directly to the **GCS Bronze Layer**.
 * **Logic:**
     * Generates a batch of JSONL records.
-    * Enriches the data with new fields.
-    * Uploads the final file to the folder in GCS.
-    * Runs using a dedicated, least-privilege service account for writing to GCS.

 ---